We’ll thoroughly examine the seven best VCA compressor plugins you can find in 2021 in VST, AU, and AAX formats in today’s post.

 The Glue, T-Racks Bus Compressor, and the SSL-G Master Buss Compressor are all modeled after the original SSL 4000 bus compressor.
 The closest to the original is the Waves plugin, so if you’re into authentic historical sounds, go for it.
 The other two have slight differences from the original design, but they sound very similar.
 The Glue is the most versatile option, while T-Racks offers M/S processing, which can be very helpful.
 However, Model 5000 is a blend between the SSL and the API 2500, making it around the same league as the plugins mentioned above, but with a slightly different, unique sound.

-Whatever is not an SSL wannabe has its flavors and characteristics.
 The VSC-2 is a solid and powerful VCA compressor plugin that is useful for various applications.
 The GRIP has the warmest tone on the list due to its extensive valve recreations, and the VCA-65 is the most versatile VCA compressor plugin there is.
 Finally, the free SN01-G will solve all your problems if you’re on Windows.

 Pedro Nascente is an artist, record producer, and mix engineer, currently operating his own studio and working with his band, Yellow Boulevard.
 Believing that music should convey experiences and feelings, Pedro is known for applying design thinking to his workflow to achieve different sounds and deliver the right messages.